ngrok/webhooks.fyi/src/pages/security/intro.md

 ## During Setup

 Webhook providers implement security controls during webhook setup to reduce the risk of webhook exploration to obtain confidential data.
-All webhook services we researched provide authentication and authorization to setup webhooks in their Admin UIs and APIs.
+All webhook services we researched provide authentication and authorization to set up webhooks in their Admin UIs and APIs.
-Some webhook providers implement and additional [one time verification challenge](/security/one-time-verification-challenge) to confirm that the webhook consumer controls the endpoint.
+Some webhook providers implement an additional [one time verification challenge](/security/one-time-verification-challenge) to confirm that the webhook consumer controls the endpoint.

 ## During Runtime